How does this work? How can I have Internet without the Internet!?

 And what do the Gedolim say about this?

-Every Rov that we've spoken to has given us their brachah along with tremendous encouragement.
+Every Rov that we've spoken to has given us their brochah along with tremendous encouragement.
+Many very prominent Rabbonim use YeshivaNet service.
 Rabbonim are very happy to finally have an alternative to the Internet to offer their kehillos.

 How much does YeshivaNet cost?